New Employer Services

 What happens if I have to stop work?

 This depends on how long you are expected to be away from work.
-You should contact your WorkSafe Agent, your treating health practitioner and your new employer to determine when you are likely to be able to return to work.
+You should contact your WorkSafe Agent, your treating health practitioner and your new employer to discuss your capacity and when you are likely to be able to return to work.
 The answers will determine what is most appropriate for you.

 Will my new employer continue to offer me work?